 Verse 10: Now when Daniel knew that the writing was signed, he went into his house; and his windows being open in his chamber toward Jerusalem, he kneeled upon his knees three times a day, and prayed, and gave thanks before his God, as he did aforetime.

-So, even though Daniel was likely absent from the obsequious crowd, he was not ignorant of the scheme his peers were carrying out.
-Quite possibly he had considered warning the king, but it would have only been his word against 122 others placing the king in an awkward position.
+Even though Daniel was likely absent from the obsequious crowd, he was not ignorant of the scheme his peers were carrying out.
+Quite possibly he had considered warning the king, but it would have only been his word against 122 others, placing the king in an awkward position.
 However, it just might have put Darius on his guard, something we will never know until we ask Daniel himself someday.

 “His windows being open in his chamber toward Jerusalem” deserves comment.
-Note that it was also “in the first year of Darius,” the same time frame that the events of this chapter speak that we find Daniel expressing intense concern about the “seventy years in the desolations of Jerusalem” toward which his open windows were facing.
-It seems possible that the events of chapter 9 could have taken place the same time of the events of this chapter transpired.
+Note that it was also “in the first year of Darius,” the same time frame that we find Daniel expressing intense concern about the “seventy years in the desolations of Jerusalem,” toward which his open windows were facing.
+It seems possible that the events of Chapter 9 could have taken place at the same time the events of this chapter transpired.
 More on that later.

 Verse 11: Then these men assembled, and found Daniel praying and making supplication before his God.

 This was phase two of their well planned scheme.
 Note that the verb “assembled” is from same Aramaic term for “assembled together” (Verse 6) meaning “to gather tumultuously.”
 The least we can say is that they made no secret of their presence.
 Perhaps they wanted Daniel to react aggressively against them in order to amplify their charge against him as being openly defiant.
 Daniel did nothing of the sort.
 In fact, he acted as if nothing had happened out of the ordinary, even though he knew all about it.